 As well as the noise emitted from the front of the display noise is also emitted to the inside of the power supply.

-If this noise from the display affects the analog circuit, the low noise power supply will not able to maintain its original performance.
+If this noise from the display affects the analog circuit, the low noise power supply will not be able to maintain its original performance.

 The graph below shows the noise characteristics of a general linear power supply.